Yankees vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker will look for his fifth straight game with a hit in this matchup.
-In his last five games he is batting .238 with two doubles and five RBI.
+- Tucker has recorded a base hit in five straight games.
+In his last five games he is hitting .316 with two doubles, a home run and six RBI.

 Tucker Recent Games